alan-turing-institute/data-classification-app/docs/developer_guide/local_deployment.md

 ## :whale: Quick setup with `docker`

-#### Local dev docker set-up:
+The docker-compose file `local.yml` will build two containers `igapp_db` (postgres database) and `igapp_django` (django app), with a persistent `postgres_data` volume.

+The environment files in `.envs/.local/.django` specify a basic deployment with local user authentication, but can be edited to use alternative authentication methods. **DO NOT COMMIT CHANGES TO THESE FILES - ESPECIALLY SOCIAL AUTH SECRETS**

-To build two containers `data_classification_app_db` and `django`.
+To build and deploy locally run:

-To build the containers from scratch, from the folllowing commands:

 ```
-docker-compose build --no-cache
+docker-compose -f local.yml build --no-cache
-docker-compose up -d
+docker-compose -f local.yml up -d
 docker-compose ps # (to check the running containers)
 ```

 Visit `localhost:8000/accounts/login` and sign in with username `developer`, password `developer`.
-This user should be a superuser with the system manager role applied.
+This user is a superuser with the system manager role applied.
 Check the admin console to make sure classification guidance and classification questions have been imported.

-To bring down containers and volumes prior to a clean build:
+To bring down the containers run:

 `docker-compose down -v`

+To bring down containers and remove the persistent data volume prior to a clean build run:

+`docker-compose down -v`

+## Local Development Setup (not tested alternative to Docker)
 > :rotating_light: The following instructions are not required if you have completed `docker` setup  :rotating_light:

-## Local Development Setup (not tested alternative to Docker)

 ### Install system requirements

 * Python 3.8+